sesam-community/msoft-planner/README.md

         ![Permissions](Permissions.png)

-    2. Go to the following url to aquire access and refresh tokens.
-Do as instructed in the browser after making a request.

-        url example :
+    2. Go to the following url to aquire access and refresh tokens. url example :

         https://your_node_ID.sesam.cloud/api/systems/your_system_id/proxy/auth

+        - Go into the Status tab in your system in SESAM and look in the log.

 ## Aquiring tokens in dev

-On your local machine, run the program and go to localhost:5000/auth and do as instructed in the browser.
+On your local machine, run the program and go to localhost:5000/auth and do as instructed in the terminal.

 ### After having aquired and saved tokens: